 This is a dealing-with grief, coming-of-age, mystery, and friendship story all in one sweet story.
 Cedar, her younger brother, and her mom spend the summer together in a small town after her father and other brother’s death.
 Cedar befriends Leo who helps her get a job at the local Shakespeare festival.
 The duo also start giving unofficial tours about the town’s most famous resident, an actress who died under mysterious circumstances.

-Experience Amira’s life in Sudan before and after her village is attacked.
-After the attack, she must walk for days to get to the safety of a refugee camp.
-In her grief, she also finds hope in the form of a precious pencil as she sees its possibilities.
+After her village is attacked in Sudan, Amira’s life is in jeopardy.
+To find safety and shelter, she must walk for days to get to a refugee camp.
+In her grief and loss, she finds hope in the form of a precious pencil as she sees its many possibilities.